vele616/monorepo/packages/jobboard/website/content/jobs/senior-blockchain-engineer-remote-numbrs-personal-finance-ag-oHTvj.md

 *   A security-minded engineer with deep understanding of encryption algorithms, cryptographic hash functions, and  public-key algorithms such as ECC
 *   Excellent written and oral communication in English and interpersonal skills

-Preferred qualifications
+## Preferred qualifications

 *   Experience with AWS, Kubernetes, and Docker
 *   Experience with Big Data technologies such as Kafka, Spark, and Cassandra
 *   Experience with CI/CD systems like Spinnaker and Jenkins
-*   Fluent with functional, imperative and object-­oriented languages
+*   Fluent with functional, imperative and object-oriented languages
 *   Knowledge of Machine Learning

 ## What we offer